tochukwuali/tochukwuali/README.md

   <a href="https://twitter.com/tochukwuali3">Twitter</a>
 </p>

 I'm a frontend Engineer.
 I'm passionate about building software that adapts to the users lifestyle.
 I'm currently looking for a frontend position.
 I'm proficient with React, NodeJs.
-I build with a mobile first approach while paying close attention to accessibility.
+I build software with a mobile first approach while paying close attention to accessibility.
 When I'm not coding, I love to read books and support my favourite football club.

 - 🔭 I’m currently working on note-taker (a note taking applicaton with React)
 - 💬 Ask me about: React